Oiha-dev/MealPlanner-Java/README.md

 ## 🚀 How to run the project

 To run the project, you will need to have Java installed on your computer.
 If you don't have it, you can download it [here](https://www.oracle.com/java/technologies/javase-jdk21-downloads.html).

+You will also need to have Gradle installed.
+If you don't have it, you can download it [here](https://gradle.org/install/).

 1. Clone the repository (or get it from the release):
 ```bash